Advancing Your Industrial Management Career

 With roles including everything from cost estimating to workplace safety, industrial production managers are essential members of any manufacturing organization.
 By earning an MBA in industrial management, you can learn what it takes to ensure that manufacturing businesses keep their products rolling out efficiently and how to keep both customer and employee relationships strong.
 You'll build upon basic business skills and find out how to apply them in an industrial setting.

 MBA in Industrial Management: Education Options

 Your degree can be versatile and work for you in a variety of manufacturing or production settings.
-A number of online programs offer MBAs in industrial management and include specific courses in:
+A number of online business schools offer MBAs in industrial management and include specific courses in:

 - Supply chain management

 - Business policy

 When exploring programs, you'll likely find a wide range of industrial management MBA programs available to you including traditional on-campus programs, accelerated programs for professionals, and flexible online programs allowing you to learn at you own pace.
 You might find that an online learning environment provides a unique opportunity for you to most efficiently manage a career and school at the same time.